LneTon/Rainfall-Word/README.md

 # Overview

-Rainfall Words is an interactive app where the user locks a word (“storm”, “kinky”, “banana”, “last 2 weeks”, “last year”), and the system responds in one of two ways:
+Rainfall Words is an interactive app where the user locks a word (“last month”, “midnight”, “banana”, “last 2 weeks”, “sunset”), and the system responds in one of two ways:

 🔹 If the word is a time period:
 → Fetch real rainfall data for the user’s exact location (using geolocation + VisualCrossing API) and compute totals (weekly, yearly, monthly).